MarcelMeurer/Azure-Starter-for-WVD/README.md

 ![Install-WVDStarter-11](images/Install-WVDStarter-11.png)

-Access the web app and log in with an user account having access to assigned VDIs / session hosts
+Access the web app and log in with an user account having access to assigned VDIs / session hosts.
+Recommendation: Do this once with a global admin to consent in behalf of all users.

 ![Install-WVDStarter-14](images/Install-WVDStarter-14.png)